 Subject Leader: Mrs S Davis

-At Key Stage 4 students study GCSE and BTEC Music Level 2 and at Key Stage 5 courses offered are BTEC Music Technology and BTEC Music.
+At KS4 students can study GCSE Music and at KS5, the courses offered are BTEC Music Technology and BTEC Music.

-The teaching is good in Music with students of all abilities showing excellent attitudes to the subject and being challenged to do their best.
-Observations in 2015/16 show that progress is good with elements of outstanding practice.
+The teaching is good with students of all abilities showing excellent attitudes to the subject and being challenged to do their best.
+Observations in 2016/17 show that progress is good with elements of outstanding practice.

-All students are given opportunities to use musical instruments within lessons at all key stages.
-A wide range of genres are taught at all key stages.
+The KS3 curriculum is appealing through practical and performance work and students regularly use instruments as part of their learning.
+A wide range of musical genres are taught at all key stages.
 Assessment tasks are recorded to help students develop a range of skills and all teachers have strong subject knowledge.

 Students’ Views and Attitudes

 Students enjoy music at all key stages, especially when learning how to play a variety of instruments.

 Collaborative learning is key to musical enjoyment and this is embedded into every lesson.